GatoGraphQL/GatoGraphQL/layers/GraphQLAPIForWP/plugins/graphql-api-for-wp/README.md

 composer update
 ``` -->

-### Pushing code
+### Gutenberg JS builds

 Compiled JavaScript code (such as all files under a block's `build/` folder) is added to the repo, but only as compiled for production, i.e. after running `npm run build`.

-Code compiled for development, i.e. after running `npm start`, is not allowed in the repo.
+Code compiled for development, i.e. after running `npm start`, cannot be commited/pushed to the repo.

 <!-- ### CMS-agnosticism